This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Can You Roast Asparagus In The Oven?

 Yes, you can roast asparagus in the oven, and you definitely should!
-It’s one of my favorite ways to make asparagus.
+The process is hands-off, easy, fast, and so delicious.

 How To Cook Asparagus In The Oven

 The process for how to roast asparagus in the oven is super easy!

-Then, just roast the asparagus in the oven until it’s crisp-tender.
+- Roast.
+Bake asparagus in the oven until it’s crisp-tender.

-How Long Do You Cook Asparagus In The Oven?
+What Temp To Cook Asparagus In The Oven?

 Do You Have To Peel Asparagus?

 You don’t have to peel asparagus.
 But, you do want to trim the end off of the asparagus stalk, as it’s very tough, woody, and inedible.
 You can either snap it off with your hands, cut it with a chef’s knife or peel it with a vegetable peeler.